 Speech and language disorders are fairly common among young children, with the U.S. Centers for Disease Control and Prevention reporting roughly 8 percent of children between the ages of 3 and 17 have some kind of identified disorder involving speech, language, voice or swallowing.
 Despite this, little more than half received intervention services recommended to treat these issues.
 That’s a problem because the longer a speech delay or disorder goes unaddressed, the harder it’s going to be to treat.

-To correct another common misbelief: Children do not need to be speaking before they start receiving speech therapy.
+To correct another common misunderstanding: Children do not need to be speaking to begin receiving speech therapy.
 The truth is children can and should be treated as soon as a delay or at-risk condition is identified so that a speech therapist can help bridge the communication gap necessary to ensure the child catches up or keeps pace with peers.

 Pediatric speech therapy services may be necessary for a variety of reasons of differing origins, but most boil down to problems with communication and nutrition.

 - Feeding and/or swallowing difficulty or disorders.
 Problems involving a baby’s ability to suck or a child’s ability to pick up his or her food, close their lips around it, chew and safely swallow are generally referred to as dysphagia.
 An experienced Akron speech pathologist specializing in feeding and swallowing disorders can help diagnose the condition and help your child learn to manage or overcome it so that he or she can receive proper nutrition.